plone/training/gatsby/buildingsourceplugins.rst

   }

-Note that each node needs to have a property called `internal` which is an object containing some information about the node for GatsbyJS to process.
+Note that each node needs to have a property called ``internal`` which is an object containing some information about the node for GatsbyJS to process.
 ``type`` is a string which represents the type of this particular node, allowing nodes of the same type be queried in GraphQL with ``allTypeName``.

 .. note::

-  While ``type`` can be any string, do ensure that it unique and has no spaces or special characters which cannot be handled by GraphQL.
+  While ``type`` can be any string, ensure that it unique and has no spaces or special characters which cannot be handled by GraphQL.

 .. note::